rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 <hr width="3%">

 #### Ambiguity
-Although the system works optimally with functions of most functions, with optimally being defined as a each part of classifications and abbreviation being cogent and intuitively-applied, some functions' abbreviations such as `i-o.Fo` which stands for `isDataTable_optimize_Forest` leave a residue of ambiguity counter to the definition "optimally."
+Although the system works optimally with most functions, with optimally being defined as a each part of classifications and abbreviation being cogent and intuitively-applied, some functions' abbreviations such as `i-o.Fo` which stands for `isDataTable_optimize_Forest` leave a residue of ambiguity counter to the definition "optimally" and the aim to optimize information.

 <hr width="3%">